Abhiram-Sharma/ds_assement_2026_summer_intern_CE/README.md

 2.  **Data Exploration:** An initial exploration of the different data files was conducted to understand their structure and contents.
 3.  **Data Cleaning:** The data was cleaned to address issues such as missing values and duplicate entries.
 4.  **Data Merging and Transformation:** The different data sources were merged and transformed to create a unified dataset.
-5.  **Exploratory Data Analysis:** A deeper analysis of the cleaned and merged data was performed to uncover insights and identify patterns.
+5.  **Exploratory Data Analysis:** A deeper analysis of the cleaned and merged data was performed to uncover insights and potentially identify patterns in battery consumption during Candidate Events.

 ## Dataset Description